zainabkarim18/sudoku-game/README.md

 # Future Features To Be Added

-To enhance the challenge, the numbers will be rearranged each time a new game starts.
+- To enhance the challenge, the numbers will be rearranged each time a new game starts.

-- The site will be converted to be fully responsive.
+- The web will be converted to be fully responsive.
-- The site will be converted to responsive.

 ## Credits

 - Model: [w3schools](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_modal2)